Oven Baked Loaded Garlic Fries tossed in slightly warmed chopped garlic, olive oil and kosher salt, just like you enjoy at the ball game!

 - Ground or fresh (super finely minced) ginger, a touch of sesame oil mixed with canola oil, minced garlic and salt dipped in teriyaki sauce

-So grab some fries, toss them with this garlic/olive oil and make sure you are surrounded by those who will love you no matter how strong your garlic breath is!
+So grab some fries, toss them with this garlic/olive oil for easy, but delicious garlic fries.
+But make sure you are surrounded by those who will love you no matter how strong your garlic breath is!

 Loaded Garlic French Fries